vnglst/un-speeches/README.md

 ## Technology used

-The core of the project uses GPT-4o to analyze diplomatic mentions and sentiments across multiple languages, storing the results in SQLite for fast access.
+The project relies heavily on AI for several tasks:

+- Reading speech documents in multiple languages
+- Identifying both direct and indirect mentions of other countries
+- Extracting and translating relevant quotations that demonstrate positive or negative sentiment
+- Mapping mentions to correct ISO country codes
+- Visualization is rendered using d3.js

 The visualization layer combines d3.js for the interactive globe with custom JavaScript to handle user interactions and data display.

 - _Data Processing_: Python scripts to process raw UN speech texts and analyze country mentions
 - _AI/ML_: GPT-4o for language translation and sentiment analysis of diplomatic mentions